 12. Chou DoFu 臭豆腐 (stinky tofu).
 It’s not really stinky at all but comes dripping in a thin spicy sauce.
 I’m just drooling at the thought (but it’s not everyone’s favourite)!
 I have a choice outlet near to us but I’ve been told the best in Changsha are just outside the IDMall in the centre of town (incidentally, where the ice skating rink is) but I haven’t had an opportunity to try theirs yet.
-There’s also reputed to be the best hamburger joint there too.
+There’s also the reputedly best hamburger joint/stakehouse there too but it’s very pricey compared to Chinese restaurants.
 While on the subject of tofu, you’ve NEVER seen so many varieties available under one roof.
 Back in England you’d be lucky to find a single type at your local deli.

 13. Jiaozi 饺子 (Chinese dumplings).
 You’ll find that there are lots of varieties from meat to mushroom.
 You need to find your favourite café; they vary quite a bit.
 One of my favourite places you can get 20 (enough for a full meal) for £1.20.
 I’m still waiting for a Chinese take away in Glasgow to come up with Haggis dumplings!
 Yum.

 14. The Chinese don’t like sweet things, right?
 OK, then why are there huge sweet sections in every supermarket in addition to the chocolate shelves by the cash till?